top of page

 In a bowl, add and whisk all the ingredients while the chocolate and oil is still melted.
 If using the Raw Cacao Option, taste-test for sweetness as cacao powder can be quite bitter; adjust the stevia as needed.
 Pour the mixture into a lined baking tray and scatter the nuts evenly over the top.
 Pop in the fridge or freezer for 1 hour to set.
 To serve, simply break off bite-sized pieces to enjoy.

-WARNING: just because this recipe is healthy, doesn't mean you can go crazy on serving portions.
+WARNING: just because this recipe is "healthy" and sugar-free, doesn't mean you can go crazy on serving portions.
 One or two bite-sized pieces is a proper portion, although I will warn you, this recipe it so good it may be a struggle just to stick to only small piece!

 One Last Thing, Before You Go...